lieurco/moomet/readme.md

 ## Background

 ### Grid
-The grid system is built from Susy 3 (Currently Susy 3.0.0.alpha.6).
+The grid system is built from Susy 3.
 Unlike the grid system from popular css frameworks, we use different total columns on every screen (desktop, tablet and mobile), it’s Susy approach, btw.
 By default we use 12 columns for desktop, 8 columns for tablet, and 4 columns for mobile.

 ### Typography
 Typography, typography it’s the hardest thing when we decide to build this system.
 We read and learn about good typography but so far I haven’t seen somebody talk about a good typography on responsive web design.
 We don’t talking just about responsive typography, a good typography is beyond that.
 It’s not only about changing font size and/or line height but also we need to find the key how to define a good typography, and find the formula.